$130 per group (up to 25 students)

 On a guided tour, secondary students will explore early Melbourne's rich history through a variety of artworks, artefacts and architectural icons.

-Students will unlock the city's stories as they come face-to-face with Batman's deed, William Barak's portrait, Ned Kelly's armour and more, providing unparalleled access and insight into Melbourne's history.
+Students will unlock the city's stories as they come face-to-face with Batman's deed, Ned Kelly's armour and more, providing an unparalleled insight into Melbourne's history.

 - take a guided tour of the Library's unique heritage spaces, including the iconic La Trobe Reading Room

-- view artefacts, documents and other historical sources in the Cowen Gallery and the Changing face of Victoria exhibition
+- view artefacts, documents and other historical sources in The changing face of Victoria exhibition

 - learn about important historical figures from Victoria's past, such as John Batman, William Barak and Ned Kelly

 - gain an understanding of the Library's role in collecting and documenting Victoria's history.

 This program links to the Victorian Curriculum and assists students to: